 - The latest two versions of the new Microsoft Edge (Chromium-based)

-- Box Tools (Box Edit and Device Trust) is not supported on the legacy version of Microsoft Edge (non-Chromium).
+- Box Tools (Box Edit and Device Trust) and Box Notes are not supported on the legacy version of Microsoft Edge (non-Chromium).

 - Safari - The two latest released versions on macOS (as specified in the OS section below).